-For what they are, D-rings cost a lot on eBay or from RIB shops.
-Once you factor in the price of proper two-part glue, it adds up, especially if you have a few to fit.
-But it’s fairly easy to make your own D-rings for your IK to attach gear, thigh straps, footrest mounts and so on.
+You can get Chinese PVC D-rings dirt cheap on eBay but genuine hypalon D-rings (not PVC claiming to work on hypalon) cost a lot for what they are.
+Once you factor in the price of two-part glue, it adds up, especially if you have a few to fit.
+It’s fairly easy to make your own D-rings for your IK to attach gear, thigh straps, footrest mounts and so on.

-You can buy metal D-rings by the sack-load, and round PVC or Hypalonpatchesor off-cuts are as easily bought on eBay. (‘Hypalon’ is the same synthetic rubber as Gumotex Nitrilon and Grabner EDPM).
-Or you may have spare patch that came with your boat.
+You can buy metal D-rings by the sack-load online, as well as round PVC or Hypalonpatches. (‘Hypalon’ is pretty much the same synthetic rubber as Gumotex Nitrilon and Grabner Nordel).
+Or buy an off-cut (above right) for much less and cut your own.
 A D-ring doesn’t have to be round but it’s better if corners are rounded.
+You will notice how unusually hard it is to cut this stuff with scissors or a blade.
+The fibre core is tough: good for zero-elasticity in an IK.

 Pictures below show how to make your own D-rings.
-This page shows step-by-step how to apply any patch properly.
+Go to this page for how to apply any patch, step-by-step.

-Ironically, just two days before I damaged my Seawave I’d snagged a BNWT Orlieb RS140 (right) cheap on ebay.
-I’d been eyeing up this non-rigid wheeler duffle for a while as a versatile Seawave transporter plus reliable on-water drybag/buoyancy aid.
+Ironically, just two days before I damaged my Seawave I’d snagged a BNWT Orlieb RS140 (right) on ebay.
+I’d been eyeing up this non-rigid wheeler duffle for a while as a versatile Seawave transporter plus a reliable on-water drybag/buoyancy aid.
+With a bag like this, an IK or whatever you got can be transported easily across any wheelable terrain, or carried as a holdall or on its backpack straps if you’re strong enough.

 The basic gear you need for packrafting adventures so you don’t end up as above, or simply just inconvenienced and wet For general camping kit (sleeping, eating, washing) you’ll find lists all over the internet and beyond.
 I prefer a 1-kilo down bag, a roomy tent, a thick, full-length air mat and a Pocket Rocket-like burner with a big Tatonka or MSR 500ml+ pot/cup.
 Below, I suggest cheap alternatives in green.
 A cheap alternative to a proper packraft is of course… a Slackraft!
 You’ll only every buy one once ;-)